Substance Use Disorders: Defining Terms and Getting Treatment

 Experts estimate that about 40.3 million people aged 12 years and older in the United States have a substance use disorder.
 The National Institute on Drug Abuse (NIDA) notes that the COVID-19 pandemic may result in this number becoming even higher.

 If you or someone you know is experiencing substance misuse or addiction, take action.
-Early intervention is the most effective way to treat substance use disorders and slow the progression of symptoms.
+Early intervention is the

 Screening and early intervention

 The Surgeon General’s Report on Alcohol, Drugs, and Health recommends early intervention for symptoms of substance misuse or a mild substance use disorder.
 Such symptoms may include episodes of binge drinking or drinking alcohol while pregnant.

 Depending on the severity, treatment for a substance use disorder may occur on an inpatient or outpatient basis at a hospital or a specialty treatment facility.
 In cases of mild or moderate substance use disorders, your primary care physician may be able to provide treatment.
 Telehealth treatment is another option, particularly for people who are concerned about COVID-19.

 In any setting, treatment for substance misuse and substance use disorders

 Several medications have Food and Drug Administration (FDA) approval to treat alcohol and opioid use disorders.
 These medications include:

 |Medications for opioid use disorder||Medications for alcohol use disorder|

 |Methadone: This is a synthetic opioid that helps reduce cravings, block the effects of other opioids, and manage withdrawal symptoms.
 People often use this medication long term from specialty clinics.||Disulfiram: This is a medication for alcohol use disorder.
 It does not treat the root cause of the illness or reduce cravings.
 Instead, it creates illness by producing unpleasant symptoms if a person drinks alcohol.|